Donchian Channel

 The highest high and lowest low of the last N bars — the original breakout channel.

-Quick answer: The Donchian Channel plots the highest high and lowest low over a look-back period as upper and lower bands, with their midpoint between them, so a push to a new N-period extreme is a breakout signal.
+The Donchian Channel plots the highest high and lowest low over a look-back, so a push to a new N-period extreme is a breakout signal.
+It underpins classic trend-following systems.
+On Nifty, a 20-day channel break flags a fresh trend, though in rangebound phases the breaks often fail and reverse back inside.

 The Donchian Channel is the simplest volatility channel of all: the upper band is just the highest high of the last 20 bars, the lower band is the lowest low, and the middle is the average of the two.
 When price pushes above the upper band it has made a new 20-bar high — a breakout — and when it drops below the lower band it has made a new 20-bar low.
 The channel widens when the market is volatile and swinging, and narrows when it is quiet.
 It is the backbone of classic trend-following and the famous Turtle Traders' system.